winitzki/scall/tutorial/programming_dhall.md

 For many typeclasses, it is possible to compute typeclass evidence values for more complicated types automatically from given typeclass evidence values for simpler types.
 This sort of computation is known as "typeclass derivation".

-In Haskell and Scala, the compiler performs sophisticated typeclass derivation automatically.
+In Haskell and Scala, the compiler can perform sophisticated typeclass derivation _automatically_.
 In Dhall, we need to pass typeclass evidence manually to appropriate derivation functions.
-We will now look at some simple examples of how this works.
+We will now look at some examples of how that works.

-A simple example is the derivation of a `Monoid` typeclass evidence for a product type.
+The first example is the derivation of a `Monoid` typeclass evidence for a product type.
 If `Monoid` evidence values are given for types `P` and `Q`, the `Monoid` evidence value can be computed automatically for the product type `{ _1 : P, _2 : Q }`.
 (We have denoted this type for brevity by `Pair P Q`.)